ietf-tools/rfcdiff-pyht/README.md

 # rfcdiff-pyht

+> **Warning**
+> This script is no longer maintained, contains vulnerabilities, and should not be used

-This script provides the glue between the webserver (using [pyht](https://tools.ietf.org/tools/pyht/code)) and the [rfcdiff script](https://tools.ietf.org/tools/rfcdiff/code) for the rfcdiff service at www.ietf.org
+This script used to provide the glue between the webserver (using [pyht](https://tools.ietf.org/tools/pyht/code)) and the [rfcdiff script](https://tools.ietf.org/tools/rfcdiff/code) for the rfcdiff service at www.ietf.org